Contact Us

 Do I need a license to fly a drone?

-Depends on the type of flight operation.
-For recreational use, you don’t need a license but must pass The Recreational UAS Safety Test (TRUST).
-For commercial use, you must obtain an FAA Part 107 Remote Pilot Certificate by passing an exam.
+Whether you need a drone license depends on your type of operation.
+For recreational drone flying, you don’t need a license, but you must complete and pass The Recreational UAS Safety Test (TRUST).
+For commercial drone use—including aerial photography, real estate marketing, inspections, or mapping—you are required to obtain an FAA Part 107 Remote Pilot Certificate, which involves passing a written exam.

 Can I use my drone for business without a Part 107 Certificate?